 Do you have payment plans?

 Payment is due before the work is completed.
 The attorney will give a cost estimate at the consultation, and explain any available payment options.
-We work with LendingUSA who can assist you with a legal loan if you qualify.
+We also work with LendingUSA who can assist you with a legal loan if you qualify.

 Do you have flat or hourly fees?